Firearms regulation in Mexico

 The Mexican Constitution states that the citizens of Mexico have the right to keep a weapon at home for security and self-defense, except in cases specified by the Federal Law against firearms and explosives.

 The Federal Law defines the cases, conditions, requirements, and places in which Mexicans have the right to own weapons.

-The action of the law does NOT apply to citizens of Mexico only.
-Permanent residents of Mexico also have the right to obtain a permit to own firearms.
-In practice, getting a permit without being a citizen of Mexico is extremely difficult.
+The action of the law does not apply to citizens of Mexico only.
+Permanent residents of Mexico also have the right to obtain a permit to own firearms, but to get a permit without being a Mexican citizen is difficult.

-Tourists can only get permission to temporarily import firearms only if they have a confirmed invitation from a hunting or shooting club in Mexico (for example, for a competition event).
+Tourists can only obtain a permit to temporarily import firearms into Mexico (bring firearms with them) if they have a confirmed invitation from a hunting or shooting club in Mexico (for example, to a competition event).

 - Identity Card (original and copy) and Resident Card (only for residents)

 - For men – a National Card of release from the military service

 - A certified copy of the birth certificate

 - Electricity bill as confirmation of your address of residence in Mexico